xmf-08/xmf-08/README.md

 ## 🗣 Public Speaking & Leadership

+- Participant in the elite **Hogwarts camp** - official 7-day program of New Uzbekistan University
+- 120$ scolarship(fully covered) winner among 500+ strong applicants

+- 🧭 Values-Driven Decisions
+🎓 Accepted into ENG4IT (a top-tier English for IT program run by the U.S. Embassy) ⤷ Chose to step back after selection, prioritizing personal learning goals and already-acquired experience ⤷ A decision grounded in clarity of purpose, not lack of ability

 - **Debate Achievements:**
   - **Best Debater of Margilan and Fergana** – Officially awarded by Ibrat Debate (Uzbekistan’s leading debate institution)
   - **Judge and Organizer** at Fergana City Debate sessions